-And that Big Clock never takes a break, either: 24/7, it's just tick, tick, tick.
-Which means that, however gifted and cool you may be in however many ways, with every day that passes you have less time to go after any goals/dreams still beckoning.
-You also have less time to deal with any serious business still undone.
-So, we could be talking about some significant stuff here.
+That clock never takes a break, either: it's just tick, tick, tick, 24/7.
+And what's the problem with that?
+The "problem" is that, however gifted/cool you may be in however many ways, with every day that passes you have less time to go after any beckoning goals or dreams.
+You have less time, as well, to deal with any serious business still undone.
+So, we're talking about significant stuff here.

-If you lose sight of that, you may also lose the desired goal.
-And if that was something you genuinely wanted, such a loss will not feel good.
-(Guess how I know this.)
+If you lose sight of that basic "truth," you may also lose the desired goal.
+And if it was something you genuinely wanted or needed, such a loss will not feel good.
 Moreover, if you're working through a spousal or parental death, for example, or a divorce or sudden income decrease/loss, spending time unproductively could actually cost you money.
-Speaking of double-whammys...
+(Speaking of double-whammys...)

-What all of us would do well to remember is that time, once spent in whatever way, never returns.
-When it's gone, it is gone for good whatever your age and however good or bad your memories of that time.
-So, beat the Big Clock at its own game by getting started now, even if you'd rather wait for the "ducks" to line up just right.
-Instead of standing around tapping your foot, start with a duck you've already got!
-Just do it, okay?
+What we'd all do well to remember is that, once spent, time doesn't return to us.
+When it's gone, it is gone for good whatever your age and however you may have spent that time.
+So, when you want or need to accomplish something, perhaps ditch the wait for those "ducks" to line up juuust right.
+Instead of scanning the skies and tapping your foot, just get started with a duck you've already got.

-Whether you need/want to sort out a legal or accounting issue, deal with your garage or a storage unit, undertake a personal quest (perhaps even a daunting one), or do something FUN, start today with a single step.
+Whether you need/want to sort out a legal or accounting issue, purge your garage or storage unit, undertake a personal quest (perhaps even a daunting one), or do something Fun, start today with a single step.
 Then, take another and another until the issue is resolved and/or prize is yours.
 Although neither sexy nor rocket science, such steps work for a lot of people.
 You might be one of those yourself.

-And if Life slaps you upside the head really hard while you're working through your steps or even just minding your own business?
-First, pay attention to (and trust) the experience, wisdom, and discernment that form large parts of the person you are.
-Let these guide you through some of the rough spots.
-Remember, too, that you probably don't have to sort out the issue all at once, and you also may not have to deal with it all alone unless you intend for that to happen.
+And if Life slaps you upside the head while you're working through your steps or even just minding your own business?
+First, pay attention to (and trust) the experience, wisdom, and discernment that make you the person you are.
+Let those guide you through the rough spots.
+Remember, too, that you may not need to resolve the issue all at once.
+And you may not have to deal with it all alone, either, unless you so choose.

-But enough about Life's hard stuff: you can deal with whatever thrusts itself upon you when/if it happens.
-Right now, you and your duck could be working on things you choose Yourself.
-Why not seize your moment while it's right in front of you, and really stick it to the Big Clock at the same time?
-Just do it, kid!
+But enough about the hard stuff: you can handle whatever thrusts itself into your life when/if it happens.
+Right now, though, maybe you and Ducky could be working on some things you select Yourself.
+In fact, why not seize your moment while it's there in front of you—and also ace the Big Clock at the same time?
+Just do it, Tiger, while we all cheer!